Layla-P/CodingClinic/content/workshops/c-sharp-ws-1.md

 <br/><br/>
 Now that we know the SDK is installed correctly we can make our first application.
 When you open the command line it will most likely open in a certain folder or directory on your computer.
 If you type in `ls` and press enter, you should see a list of all the folders and files in the current directory.
-It may look something like this:
+<br/><br/>
 We need to create a new directory for our code to live in.
 To make a new directory we will use the following command:

 ```
->mkdir Repos
+>mkdir MyCode
 ```
 </br>
-Repos is short for repositories.
-A repository is a place where your coding files can be stored.
+This will create a folder called `MyCode` on your computer.
 If you type in `ls` again, you should see we now have a new directory called Repos.
 We now need to change directory (cd) so that our command line is inside our new folder.